ErlingMMM/mefit-with-react/README.md

 https://github.com/ErlingMMM/mefit-with-react/

 ### 1. Install Dependencies:
-First things first, install all the necessary dependencies by running the following command in your terminal or command prompt:
+Before you dive into the exciting world of MeFIT development, it's crucial to ensure your project has all the required dependencies.
+Start by opening your terminal or command prompt and run the following command:

 npm install